Higher Auslander-Reiten sequences and $t$-structures: The structure of when is a maximal -orthogonal subcategory

 \section{The structure of $\AC$ when $\C$ is a maximal $n$-orthogonal subcategory}

-The material in this section is a condensed version of the material of \cite{A}.
-We assume that $\Ac = \mod(R)$.
-Following \cite{I} we study the case where $\C$ is a maximal $n$-orthogonal subcategory of $\mod(R)$.
+The material in this section is a condensed version of the master thesis \cite{A} of the first author.
+We keep the assumptions on $\Ac = \mod(R)$ and $\C$ from Section \ref{Duality Big Section}.
+Following \cite{I} we study the case where $\C$ is a maximal $n$-orthogonal subcategory of $\Ac$.
 We prove that simples of $\AC$ are generalized AR sequences and reprove the main results of \cite{I} with new methods.
-A crucial point is that injectives in $\AC$ takes a very specific form (Proposition \ref{again my sweet injectives}) which allows us to establish the AR duality (Theorem \ref{really really AR}).
+A crucial point is that injectives in $\AC$ take a very specific form (Proposition \ref{again my sweet injectives prop}) which allows us to establish the AR duality (Theorem \ref{really really AR thm}).